 I am Cristian Moyano Fernández, philosopher and PhD in Environmental Science and Technology at the Institute of Environmental Science and Technology (ICTA) and Autonomous University of Barcelona (UAB).

-In 2022 I published the first book on Ethics of Rewilding in Spanish with Plaza y Valdés publishers.
+In 2022 I published the first book on Ethics of Rewilding in Spanish with Plaza y Valdés publishers, and I have published Rewilding and Ecological Justice: The Ethics and Politics of Wildlife Regeneration with Routledge editors (2025).

-I had the honor of being the main researcher and coordinator of ERA-CERES, an interdisciplinar competitive scientific project on Ethics of Rewilding in the Anthropocene (2022-2023).
+I had the honor of being the main researcher and coordinator of ERA-CERES, an interdisciplinary competitive scientific project on Ethics of Rewilding in the Anthropocene (2022-2023).

 I am currently focused on exploring human relationship with wildlife in the Anthropocene.
-To this end, I dive into rewilding, environmental ethics and ecological justice.
+One of my main motivations is to identify pathways for synergetic flourishing, where we minimize conflicts between the well-being, health, and development of the natural entities with which we share the biosphere.
+To this end, I dive into rewilding, environmental ethics, ecological justice and global health issues.

 Activism